sdkbox-doc/en/src/gameroom/v3-cpp/usage.md

 ### User Login

 After the plugin is initialized, when your game starts, you should make a login call to retrieve player information.
-You can use a simple method `login()` or another method `LoginWithScopes` for it.
+You can use a simple method `login()` or another method `loginWithScopes` for it.

-The different between these two methods is that `Login()` method will always apply 3 permissions of the player: `user_friends`, `email` and `public_profile`.
+The different between these two methods is that `login()` method will always apply 3 permissions of the player: `user_friends`, `email` and `public_profile`.

 ```
 SDKBOX::PluginGameroom::login();
 ```

-But you can pass some parameters to `LoginWithScopes()` method to designate witch permissions are applied.
+But you can pass some parameters to `loginWithScopes()` method to designate witch permissions are applied.
 In this example, `user_friends` and `email` will be applied.

 ```
 std::vector<std::string> loginScopes{ "user_friends", "email" };